-Given the broad definition of direct effects used in the HRA Handbook, there is the potential for a direct effect on all sites which have been screened-in for further assessment.
-Table 2 identified the nature of the environment and the potential mechanisms through which impacts could affect the 41 European sites listed.
+Given the broad definition of direct effects used in the HRA Handbook, there is the potential for a direct effect on all sites which have been screened in for further assessment.
+Table 2 identified the nature of the environment and the potential mechanisms through which impacts could affect the 42 European sites listed.
 The potential effects are as follows and are discussed in Section 3:

+- Direct Impacts

 - Aquatic Environment

 - Marine Environment

 - Coastal Processes

 - Mobile Species

 - Recreational Pressure

 - Growth Water Supply

 - Growth Wastewater

-- Growth Aerial Emissions

-- Aerial Emissions (other)
+- Aerial Emissions (All)

-- Disturbance (other)
+- Disturbance

 - Introduced Species